640 South State StreetDover, Delaware 19901

 A sinus X-ray is an imaging test that uses X-rays to look at your sinuses.
 The sinuses are air-filled pockets (cavities) near your nasal passage.

 X-rays use a small amount of radiation to create images of your bones and internal organs.
-X-rays are most often used to detect bone or joint problems, or to check the heart and lungs.
+X-rays are most often used to find bone or joint problems, or to check the heart and lungs.
 A sinus X-ray is one type of X-ray.

 A sinus X-ray is simple and quick, and does not involve any instruments that are put into your body (noninvasive).
 It can give your healthcare provider useful information.
 But a sinus X-ray can only tell your provider that a problem exists.
 It does not show a specific cause of the problem.